Dogs & Cats looking for homes from home

 Badger is looking for a new home due to know fault of his own.
 Badger is a sweet natured, neutered, 6 year old, male Pomeranian X. He is a gorgeous friendly boy who loves cuddles and human interaction.
 He would sit on your lap all day if you let him.
 You will rarely hear Badger bark in the home, he is house trained and generally a joy to live with.
 Unfortunately Badger is not keen on other dogs or cats and therefore must be an only pet.
 Badger has become increasingly stressed within our home since we have had children.
 He does not enjoy sharing his space with a toddler and so it is imperative that he is homed with adults and older kids only.Badger is a gorgeous lovable dog who loves nothing more than cuddles and love.
 However he does not like other dogs, after working with a behaviourist we came to the conclusion that Badger will never be willing to interact with others.
 Unfortunately he goes for my other dog on a regular basis which is unfair on the pair of them.
 Badger has also become increasingly stressed since children have entered the house.
 Although he has never bit he does growl at my toddler if she gets too close.Badger is best suited in a household with no other dogs or young children.
 Reasons for transferring the dog It is becoming increasingly difficult to manage 2 dogs who don't get on as well as keeping Badger away from the children, for his own sake as well as the safety of the children.

-Alfie is looking for a new home due to know fault of her own.
-Please see the owners report on this very sad and desperate case, and the reasons why they want to find him a new home.
-Alfie is being rehomed from home, so please contact me direct Adrienne Ramsey 077825 44913 or email@example.com for more information which I can forward on, or to arrange a meet and greet.
-Alfie is currently living in Walton on Thames.
-All Last Chance Animal Rescue procedures will be adhered to.
+Lapin and Luna are looking for a new home due to know fault of their own.
+Please see the owners report on this very sad and desperate case, and the reasons why they want to find them a new home.
+Lapin and Luna are being rehomed from home, so please contact me direct Adrienne Ramsey 077825 44913 or email@example.com for more information which I can forward on, or to arrange a meet and greet.
+Lapin and Luna are currently living in Weybridge in Surrey.
+All Last Chance Animal Rescue procedures will be adhered to

 Breed: Collie x Staff (may have Lurcher